Sami Schalk

-Sami Schalk is an Associate Professor in the Department of Gender & Women's Studies at the University of Wisconsin - Madison.
+Sami Schalk is an associate professor in the Department of Gender & Women's Studies at the University of Wisconsin–Madison.
 She was previously an Assistant Professor in the English Department at the University at Albany, SUNY.

 In 2019 she started the campaign #twerkwithlizzo, combining fun with larger issues relating to racism, sexism and fatphobia as a form of "pleasure activism".
-Her twerking with Lizzo went viral and made her the Professor who twerked with Lizzo.
+Her twerking with Lizzo went viral.

+Dr. Schalk "identifies as a fat, Black, queer, disabled femme and a pleasure activist."

-Cultural Significance
+Cultural significance

 Schalk twerked with Lizzo onstage on October 10, 2019.
+She twerked onstage with Janelle Monáe on the Age of Pleasure tour in Indianapolis, Indiana, on September 10, 2023.
+She talked with Jonathan Van Ness on his Getting Curious podcast in an episode from October 26, 2022, about Black disability politics.

 Education

 Schalk received her B.A. in English & Women's Studies in 2008, with a minor in Disability Studies, from Miami University, and her M.F.A. in Creative Writing from the University of Notre Dame in 2010.
 She received her PhD in Gender Studies from Indiana University in 2014.